Available in 2024

 6. Apply constructive feedback to improve thesis.

-7. Undertake scientific experimentation from the generation of a hypothesis through to the publishing of results including ethics and safety considerations.
+7. Undertake quantitative and/or qualitative research from the generation of a hypothesis through to the publishing of results including ethics and safety considerations.

-8. Work safely in a variety of laboratory and/or field contexts.
+8. Work safely in a variety of research environments such as laboratories, field sites and offices.

 Content